anephenix/mcg/NOTES.md

 ### TODO features

--   Customise the name of the test folder (some repos have 'test' or 'spec' instead of tests)
 -   Adjust the name for the seed data file to /data/modelData.test.js

 -   Be able to pass --timestamps as an optional feature